 Using film capture and alternative processes to produce high contrast darkroom and transfer prints is his hallmark.

-For over twenty-five years he has exhibited his photography in solo and group shows.
+For over thirty years he has exhibited his photography in solo and group shows.
 His work is in many private and corporate collections across the country.
+The Petersen Automotive Museum and the Long Beach Museum of Art have added his work to their collections.
 Exhibitions at the Armand Hammer Museum, Laguna Art Museum, Los Angeles County Museum of Art, Long Beach Museum of Art and the Torrance Art Museum have included his photography.
 A solo exhibit at the University of La Verne’s Irene Carlson Gallery of Photography surveyed his unique transfer images.
 Cal Poly Pomona, Cypress College, El Camino College, Emeritus College, Long Beach City College and Porterville College have featured his work.